 The avocado-based spread is considered a healthy dish.
 It is full of healthy fats which our bodies need to function.
 First created in Mexico, the avocado-based dip is best enjoyed in modern Mexican and American dishes.

-For example, with nachos, salad, tacos, enchiladas or as a condiment.
-Some other uses for the spread include avocado on toast, replacement for salad dressing and tartar sauce.
+For example, with nachos, salad, tacos, enchiladas, or as a condiment.
+Some other uses for the spread include avocado on toast, a replacement for salad dressing, and tartar sauce.

 Here are some delicious recipes to try:

 - Flaked-Salmon Tostadas with Chile-Lime Salsa

 - Grilled Spiced Chicken with Mango Avocado Salsa